rartych/tooling/linting/docs/Reusable Workflows.md

 ### Deployment of Caller Workflows

-Caller workflows need to be placed in `.github/workflows` folder of API repository.
+Caller workflows need to be placed in  the `.github/workflows` folder of the API repository.
 This is the **only** required action.

 ```
 API-repository/